Pridecraft-Studios/pridepack-legacy/README.md

 Thank you VictoriaMoon#8393 for lesbian stuff

 Thank you ![Microsoft](https://github.com/microsoft/Pride-flag) for the pride wallpaper

+Thank you UnlikePaladin for helping in the project and being the main programmer for PrideMod.

 Thank you PandaNinjas#3017, Minenash#2222, Pythagoras_314#5176, astroidbuster#3478, BucketOfCompasses#8790, guenther42horst#4268 əนѻʇƨρәɻ_ҋا_ʇɒƆ#4748, hisashiburi#0981, asoji for suggestions